For Palantir Technologies Inc. [PLTR], Analyst sees a drop to $8. What next?

-Palantir Technologies Inc. [NYSE: PLTR] price surged by 3.45 percent to reach at $0.26.
+Palantir Technologies Inc. [NYSE: PLTR] plunged by -$0.23 during the normal trading session on Friday and reaching a high of $7.93 during the day while it closed the day at $7.78.
 The company report on August 31, 2022 that Palantir Announces Partnership with Beckett Collectibles.

 Sponsored